eloquent/phony/doc/index.md

         - [Verifying that all call events happen the same way]
 - [Verification]
     - [The verification result API]
-    - [The traversable verification result API]
+    - [The iterable verification result API]
     - [The generator verification result API]
     - [The event API]
     - [The order verification API]